Shadrock/online-GIS-programming-course/Week_1/README.md

 *   Read the routes file (routes.dat) and get the IDs of the source and destination airports.
 Look up the latitude and longitude based on the ID.
 Using those coordinates, calculate the length of the route and append it to a list of all route lengths.
 *   Plot a histogram based on the route lengths, to show the distribution of different flight distances.

-## Exercise 2 - Reading the airport database
+## Challenge 2 - Reading the airport database
 Write code to read through “airports.dat” and create a dictionary mapping from an airport ID key (use the numeric ID in the first field) to the geographic coordinates.
 You may want to create two dictionaries, one holding latitudes and one holding longitudes.

 Look back at the OpenFlights data page to see the fields available in the airports.dat file.
 Hint: I ended up having to look at a copy of their data in their Github repo.

-## Exercise 3 - Route distances
+## Challenge 3 - Route distances
 Now that we have the lat/lon of each airport we can calculate the distance of each airline route.

 Calculating geographic distances is a bit tricky because the earth is a sphere (actually, it's an oblate spheroid).
 The distance we measure is the “great circle distance”.
 We’re not going to implement our own great circle distance function in Python here, instead you can download a Python file with a `geo_distance()` function (use the file `geo_distance.py` in this repo!).
 Feel free to have a peek at it if you like, but don’t worry about completely understanding it at this stage.
 There are two ways you can use this function: